jmau111/gatsby-nes/README.md

 I use `pathPrefix` because I host the demo in a subfolder, but **you don't have to use this parameter if your production URL is a root URL**.

-For more advanced users, there's the dotenv module, but it's not configured yet.

 ## Google Analytics

 If you need google, add the plugin: